xaviershay/legendary-bench/README.md

 ### Cards

 The core engine code knows nothing about any specific cards in the game.
-They are implemented using a custom LISP-like language in the `cards` directory.
+They are implemented using a custom LISP-like language in the `cards` directory (customizable with `CARDS_LANG` env var).
 For kicks, this language also features static type inference and checking.

     (make-hero "Unstoppable Hulk" "Instinct" 4 5
       "You may KO a Wound from your hand or discard pile.
 If you do, you get +2 Attack."